 In the event that the terms of the approved proposal are not implemented, grants may be revoked in full or in part by a majority vote of the Faculty Research Committee, with final approval by the Provost and Vice President for Academic and Student Affairs.
 Prior consultation/correspondence with the principal investigator/research coordinator is required before revocation can be implemented.
 Any principal investigator/research coordinator leaving the faculty of JSU shall notify the Faculty Research Committee.
 Revocation of the grant is automatic under such circumstances.

 The principal investigator/research coordinator must be a full-time member of the JSU faculty.
 The principal investigator/research coordinator is the sole individual responsible for all aspects of the research project.
 Title and responsibility for a project may be transferred from a principal investigator/research coordinator to another individual by means of a formal written request from the principal investigator/research coordinator to the Faculty Research Committee.
 An affirmative majority vote of the Committee is necessary to recommend the transfer.
 Final approval of the transfer must be made by the Provost and Vice President for Academic and Student Affairs.

 Once the project has been completed, all equipment, books, and other materials purchased for the project become the property of the University.
-Although equipment may be purchased to support research efforts, a thorough search of University inventories shall be conducted before requesting equipment in a proposal.
-Proposals which appear to be designed specifically for the purchase of equipment (e.g., personal computers) will not be recommended for funding.
-The sharing is equipment is strongly encouraged.
+Although equipment may be purchased to support research efforts, a thorough search of University inventories will be conducted before requesting equipment in a proposal.
+Proposals that appear to be designed specifically for the purchase of equipment (e.g., personal computers) will not be recommended for funding.
+The sharing of equipment is strongly encouraged.

 TEN COPIES OF THE PROPOSAL MUST BE INCLUDED OR THE PROPOSAL WILL NOT BE CONSIDERED